tekperfect/devops-docs/docs/courses/18-Evaluations/lessons/milestone7.md

 7. 1 Point for adding an additional volume to your instance meaning it should have two disk.
 I recommend making the second disk 10GB or less.

-8. 1 Point creating a VPC with terraform code
+8. 1 Point for creating a VPC with terraform code

 9. 1 Point for creating your Ubuntu instance and making it part of the VPC.